tj-pypi/gcs-pypi/CONTRIBUTING.md

 ## Getting started

-So you're interested in contributing to gcspypi2?
+So you're interested in contributing to gcs-pypi?
 That's great!
 We're excited to hear your ideas and experiences.

 This file describes all the different ways in which you can contribute.